Skip to main content

 • Feel the rise and fall of your abdomen.

 • Maintain a rhythm.
-Try to establish a steady rhythm of breathing, making sure that each inhalation and exhalation is smooth and controlled.
+Try to establish a steady rhythm of breathing, making sure inhalation and exhalation is smooth, balanced, and controlled.

 • Breathing should feel comfortable and natural.
 If you feel lightheaded or uncomfortable, return to your regular breathing pattern.